DS3-2025/HTP_linear_regression_Cavatica/README.md

 5. Go to the project to which you copied the files.
    The copied files should now be available in the *Files* tab.

-## Using Cavatica/Data Studio
+## Running an analysis in Cavatica using 'Data Studio'
 1. Start an *Analysis* instance.

    a.
 New *Analysis*:
       - Go to *Data Studio* tab > Create new analysis.
-      - Set analysis name.
+      - Set analysis name (e.g. "HTP linear regression").
-      - Select RStudio (JupyterLab also available).
+      - Select RStudio as your 'Environment' (JupyterLab is also available).
-      - Select latest R version in Environment setup (eg R 4.3.2 - BioC 3.18).
+      - Select latest R version in 'Environment setup' (eg R 4.4.0 - BioC 3.19).
       - Select Instance type, Attached Storage, Suspend Time (may affect cost).
       - Click on Start and wait for instance to initialize.

    b.
 Existing *Analysis*:

       - Go to *Data Studio* tab.
-      - Click on Start and wait for instance to initialize.
+      - Click on Start and wait for instance to initialize (may take several minutes).

-2. You should now be in an RStudio instance.
+2. You should now be presented with an RStudio instance.

    a.
 To create a new Project by cloning from Github.